What You’ll Learn

 Now that you know the basics, let’s get a little more advanced.
 Here are some tips that can help you maximize your savings by lowering the cost of your refinance:

-Improve your credit score: Just like your initial mortgage, your credit score is the key to a better rate.
-Improving your credit score can help you get pre-approved for a lower rate, saving you thousands over the life of your loan.
+Improve your credit score: Just like your initial mortgage, your credit score is the key to qualifying for a better rate.
+Improving your credit score can help you get pre-approved for a lower rate, saving you thousands of dollars over the life of your loan.

-Shop around: As we’ve discussed, there are a lot of lenders out there charging an arm and a leg for services lenders like Better Mortgage provide for free.
+Shop around: As we’ve discussed, there are a lot of lenders out there charging an arm and a leg for services you could get for free. .
 Take a look around, and price out different refinances before you commit.
 When your goal is to save money, doing a little research now can pay off later.

-Just keep in mind that shopping for mortgages will often require that you’re subjected to hard credit inquiries; the type of inquiries that impact your credit score.
-The good news is that if you’re shopping for a mortgage you have a 45 day window in which only one hard credit inquiry will impact your score.
+Keep in mind that shopping for mortgages can subject you to hard credit inquiries aka the type of inquiries that impact your credit score.
+The good news is that if you’re shopping for a mortgage refinance, you have a 45 day window in which only one hard credit inquiry will impact your score.

 Choose a no-closing-cost refi: A no-cost refinance does not “free refinance.”
 But it does mean that your closing costs are either rolled into your loan or covered by the lender through lender credits (which you obtain by accepting a higher interest rate).
 But keep in mind, both of these options will affect the amount you spend in interest over time.